MBorowiecki/call-me-this/README.md

-# CallMeThis is game project based on Taboo game rules.
+# CallMeThis is a game project based on the Taboo game rules.
 One player in each round has card with word he/she has to describe and six words which cannot use during describing.

 ## Table of contents